Cyber Monday Sale $239.99 plus Free Shipping!

 - It will take around 30 to 45 minutes to bring your wort to a boil depending on how hot your sparge water is.
 If you use a room temperature sparge it will take close to an hour to get to a boil.

-All in all, the Mash & Boil lives up to its name.
+All in all, the Brewers Edge Mash and Boil lives up to its name.
 It mashes well, and it boils well.
 At $299.99 what more can you ask for?
 Cheers!